shown in other instead.

 For optimization purposes you can increase the Subpixel Reduction value to get rid of too small polygon patches.
 This feature is performed on-the-fly, so make note that high values may cause slight but noticeable visual artifacts when the camera moves.

-The Culling Parameters provide additional optimization techniques, such as Backface Culling and Frustum Culling.
+The Culling Parameters provide additional optimization techniques, such as Culling By Depth and Frustum Culling.

 During rasterization the renderer selects the mip-level of textures according to the distance to the camera, as well as to the angle of the surface to the camera, i.e. the screen size of the polygon: distant polygons and polygons that are not faced right to the camera are rendered at a lower quality.
 The Texture Filtering mode controls the way of treating such situations, it has the following presets: